"I want God's gay and lesbian children

 simply translated as "abomination."
 Eating food which contains both meat and

-dairy products is "to'ebah" A Jew eating with an Egyptian
+dairy products is "to'ebah" A Jew having a meal with an Egyptian

 was

 "to'ebah."
-A Jew wearing a polyester-cotton garment would be
+A Jew wearing a polyester-cotton garment, or having a

 In order to understand what the Bible has to say on heterosexual